 When to plant zinnias depends on your climate and hardiness zone.
 In general, zinnias are warm-season annuals that are planted after the danger of frost has passed and the soil has warmed up.
 In most regions, this means planting zinnias in the spring or early summer.

-I garden in zone 6a, so I like to start my zinnia seed indoors so I can transplant them after all danger of frost has passed which is usually mid-May.
+If you live in a cooler climate, you can start seeding zinnias indoors in early spring and transplant them outdoors once the weather warms up.
+I garden in zone 6b, so I like to start my zinnia seed indoors so I can transplant them after all danger of frost has passed which is usually mid-May.
 If I decide to plant them a little earlier, I watch the weather like a hawk in case we get a frost.

 To determine the best time to plant zinnias in your specific region, consult with your local cooperative extension service or other local gardeners for advice.